Ms. Millar has been an online writer for over eight years. She is well-versed in website development and has created

 I turn to GIMP for everything I want to create.
 I can make .jpg, .png and .gif files (GIFs are animated files) with it.
 I've created animations, sent them to my phone, then sent them to friends in a text message.
 I've made holiday greetings, Valentine greetings, and phone emoticons!
 All with this free program.

-Hubpages brings my joy of GIMP together with my joy of writing; My two favorite activities in one place!
+HubPages brings my joy of GIMP together with my joy of writing; My two favorite activities in one place!
 Everything I post in my articles is created through GIMP.
 I play with the GIF file creation option a lot.
 I create it on my computer with GIMP, then I upload my GIF to my Youtube account, then I copy the code and paste it in a HubPages video capsule.
-Sometimes I'll upload a short .gif directly onto Hubpages with a photo capsule like I did for this article.
-It's very rewarding to post your own creation, when it actually looks good!
+Sometimes I'll upload a short GIF directly onto HubPages with a photo capsule, like I did for this article.
+It's very rewarding to post your own creation when it actually looks good.

-Does creating .gif objects sound like something you would be interested in?
+Does creating GIFs sound like something you would be interested in?
 Follow along and I'll show you how to get it done.

-There's a lot to be written about how to create a .gif file like the one above, but don't let the length of this hub deter you.
+There's a lot to be written about how to create a GIF like the one above, but don't let the length of this article deter you.
 Many of the steps are minor, and repeated.
 Minor as in open a file, make it whatever by whatever size and click enter.
 Stuff like that.